sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Lockup.md

 - This is an irreversible operation.
 - This function will attempt to call a hook on the recipient of the stream, if the recipient is a contract.
   Requirements:
+- The call must not be a delegate call.
 - `streamId` must point to an active lockup stream.
 - `msg.sender` must be the sender of the stream.
-- The lockup stream must not be already non-cancelable.
+- The lockup stream must not be non-cancelable.
-- The call must not be a delegate call.

 ```solidity
 function renounce(uint256 streamId) external;